 Foreign Bank Accounts – A Trap for the Unwary!

 THIS IS AN IMPORTANT WARNING FOR U.S. CITIZENS!
 If you plan to move significant amounts to an account outside the US, there are complex reporting rules that, if violated, carry extremely high penalties.
 And these penalties are charged every year whether you know about them or not.
+These are Expat Banking Issues that can have a lasting negative impact on your life.
 Therefore, please consult a U.S. Income Tax expert for answers to your specific circumstances.
-I know the answers for my circumstances, but everyone’s needs and financial status is different.
+I know the answers to my circumstances, but everyone’s needs and financial status is different.

 For this reason and others, we have chosen to leave our money in our US bank account, and only transfer what we need for our personal living expenses.
-Our foreign account never gets much above $2,000 USD, so we are not affected by the complex rules that start at about $10,000.
-Our Social Security checks are direct deposited to our US bank account.
-Our lives and financial needs are very simple and we like to keep them that way.
+Our foreign account never gets much above $2,000 USD, so we are not subject to the complex rules that start at about $10,000.
+And we have our Social Security checks direct deposited to our US bank account.
+We want to keep our lives and financial needs are very simple.

 Before I share our experiences, I must advise you that these comments are based on our experiences as well as our personal circumstances.
 I am not nor do I claim to be an expert in foreign banking matters.
 But I think our experiences can shed some light for you and perhaps reduce your concerns.
 Here are a few of our experiences.